Ramsey Campbell: The 2020s: The Wise Friend to present

-In July, 2021, Flame Tree Press released Somebody's Voice, a non-supernatural thriller novel which focuses on themes of identity, memory, and mental disintegration; after an author ghost-writes a memoir, his grip on reality slides when the truth turns out to be less assured than he was led to believe.
+In July 2021, Flame Tree Press released Somebody's Voice, a non-supernatural thriller novel which focuses on themes of identity, memory, and mental disintegration; after an author ghost-writes a memoir, his grip on reality slides when the truth turns out to be less assured than he was led to believe.
 A third volume in PS Publishing's career retrospective series, Needing Ghosts & Other Novellas, was published in 2021; the book collects all of the author's novellas to date and includes a new novella, The Village Killings.
 Also in 2021, a new edition of the author's sword and sorcery collection Far Away and Never was published (by DMR Books), including an extra story.
 In the same year, Dark Moon Books published a Campbell edition of their primer series (Exploring Dark Fiction #6: A Primer to Ramsey Campbell, which includes a new short story), while PS Publishing also released a new expanded edition of the author's collected essays, Ramsey Campbell, Certainly.
+In 2023, PS Publishing published a new short story collection by Campbell called Fearful Implications, along with his personal tribute to The Third Stooges, Six Stooges and Counting.

-Campbell's latest novel Fellstones (2022) is oriented around the author's love of classical music and is squarely in the tradition of British folk horror, as a young man suffers in later life unwanted attention from a family that adopted him in childhood and that still lives in a village occupied by seven standing stones; the novel is a return to themes of cosmicism.
-Campbell has recently completed a new novel, The Lonely Lands, and is currently working on his next, provisionally entitled Its Gift is Dread.
+Campbell's 2022 novel Fellstones is oriented around the author's love of classical music and is squarely in the tradition of British folk horror, as a young man suffers in later life unwanted attention from a family that adopted him in childhood and that still lives in a village occupied by seven standing stones; the novel is a return to themes of cosmicism.
+The Lonely Lands (2023) explores themes of the afterlife as a man loses his wife to Covid and experiences communications from her after death.
+But other less welcome people also return and he must do what he can to protect her from them.
+The Incubations (2024) focuses on post-WWII Anglo-German relations as young man who had a childhood penfriend in Germany gets involved in a myth that infects his homecoming after a trip abroad.
+Campbell has recently completed a new novel entitled An Echo of Children and is working on another called The Ancestral.